megahertz/spech/docs/config.md

 You can run `spech --show-config` to view resulted configuration.

-If you need to know which documents are processed, run `spech --show-documents`
+If you need to know which documents are processed, run `spech --show-documents`.

 ## General options